What is the Early Action Process?

 - and, results of either the SAT or ACT.

 So why apply Early Action?
 This option allows students an expedited process to learn of a decision sooner, typically prior to December 1.
-EA is an appropriate option for students who present competitive credentials in the three areas provided above.
+EA is an appropriate option for students who present competitive credentials in the areas provided above.

 We recommend that deferred students submit updated mid-senior year grades and any new SAT or ACT results that were not submitted previously.